|

 Please note that only the certificates that satisfy all criteria mentioned here will be renewed.
 Click here to read about AWS's eligibility criteria for certificate renewal.

-To fetch the private key of a Private Certificate, follow the below steps:
+To fetch the private key of a certificate, do the steps that follow:

 This operation fetches the private key of the selected private certificate from AWS-ACM.
 Please note that is a paid option and might incur costs as per your AWS-ACM license.